|Will you perform my hip resurfacing personally or have an assistant do the surgery?|

 into injured tendons and ligaments, delays healing and weakens

-In light of these findings, you would think that doctors would
+In light of these findings, you would think that doctors would… Read the rest

-Selection of a surgeon is a personal choice.
+Selection of a surgeon for hip resurfacing is a personal choice.
 It is a choice that makes you feel confident that your surgery will go well, that your surgeon has a good bedside manner and you can ask questions anytime you need answers.

 When buying real estate the old saying about what is important is “Location, Location and Location.”
 In many people’s minds the most important factor in choosing a surgeon for hip resurfacing is “Experience, Experience and Experience.”
-I realize that every hip resurfacing surgeon has to start somewhere to do his first operation, but I feel, in layman’s terms, that hip resurfacing is as much of an art as it is a learned skill.
-The angle of the cup in the acetabulum is very important, the proper amount of inpact to place the stem is important, shaping the femur bone for the cap is important, how the surgeon approaches the hip … Read the rest
+I realize that every hip resurfacing surgeon has to start somewhere to do his first operation, but I feel, in layman’s … Read the rest